ezsystems/commerce-documentation/docs/guide/configuration/session_handling.md

 ## Session table

-You need to create a session table in the DB if DB storage is used
+You need to create a session table in the DB if DB storage is used:

 ``` sql
 CREATE TABLE session